El Salvador International Airport

 It is third in Central America in movement of passengers with 3,411,015 annually, counted without methodology, suggested by International Civil Aviation Organization (ICAO).
-It is classified as category 1 by the Federal Aviation Administration of the United States (FAA) and is certified by the Civil Aviation Authority (CAA), the first airport on the isthmus to achieve these certifications.
+It is classified as category 1 by the Federal Aviation Administration of the United States (FAA) and is certified by the Civil Aviation Authority (AAC), the first airport on the isthmus to achieve these certifications.
 In the Skytrax World Airport Awards 2015, it was recognized as the third best airport in Central America and the Caribbean.
 According to the World Economic Forum, it has the second most competitive infrastructure in the region, achieving a score of 4.8 out of 7.
 In addition, ICAO recognizes it as having one of the best security standards on the continent, only exceeded by airports in the United States and Canada.